13 ArtLung posts from April, 2004

 So here is the first opportunity in years to be useful in a Respiratory Therapy capacity.
 I walk over saying, “I’m a respiratory therapist, can I help?”

 I sure hope that was the case.
-It’s a pity about the travel regulator, it looked nice, but nobody could figure out what was wrong with the regulator, and its interface was lame.
+It’s a pity about the travel regulator, it was pretty and modern, but nobody could figure out what was wrong with the regulator, and the interface was lame.
 I’m guessing the guys’ equipment company didn’t really teach him much about it.
 “What does it mean and what do I do if it beeps?” is clearly a question nobody gave him an answer to, and not having the answer deprived the guy of his supplemental O2 and peace of mind at a time when he was trying to relax.

 The rule on equipment alarms is: make it clear what they mean.